-Fortunately, next generation packet microwave systems address many of these elements with capabilities such as all-outdoor deployment, reduced antenna sizes, and, most importantly, a suite of technologies that deliver a dramatic improvement in spectral efficiency relative to previous microwave systems.
-The next section identifies some of the key advancements that have driven massive improvements in the spectral efficiency of microwave systems; looking specifically at technology deployed today as well as the latest advances in next generation packet microwave.
-SPECTRAL EFFICIENCY gains: Current microwave solutions Higher Order Modulation The introduction of higher modulation rates has provided a dramatic boost to spectral efficiency for each generation of microwave system; moving from QPSK to 256QAM has driven a 4-fold increase in throughput.
-The additional complexity associated with these higher modulations does, however, translate into a reduction in system gain, which can affect performance during periods of heavy rain.
+The introduction of higher modulation rates has provided a dramatic boost to spectral efficiency for each generation of microwave system; moving from QPSK to 256QAM has driven a 4-fold increase in throughput.
+The additional complexity associated with these higher modulations does however translate into a reduction in system gain, which can affect performance during periods of heavy rain.
 Fortunately, techniques such as adaptive modulation-which automatically shift to higher or lower modulation rates depending on weather conditions-greatly enhance the utility of higher order modulations by optimizing throughput for different classes of service.
 As an example, a service provider could offer 99.999% availability for high priority traffic and 99.9% availability for lower priority activities such peer-to-peer traffic or YouTube video streaming.
-XPIC filtering of the cross-polarized signal allows two separate data streams to be transmitted over the same channel.

 When comparing microwave solutions, it is important to note that many of the systems available today do not support higher modulation levels in small channel sizes.
-This is an important consideration for operators looking for maximum efficiency across all available channel options.
+This is a very important consideration for operators looking for maximum efficiency across all available channel options.

-Future advances in modulation depth are possible, but this is a case of diminishing returns.
+Future advances in modulation depth are possible but this is a case of diminishing returns.
 For example, going from 256QAM to 512QAM adds significant cost and complexity, yet provides only a 12% increase in throughput.
 In addition, higher modulations entail greater export controls which will complicate the procurement of these systems.
 Consequently, higher modulations alone will not deliver the capacity and spectral efficiency needed to support advanced 4G services.

+CROSS POLARIZATION INTERFERENCE CANCELLATION (XPIC)

-Cross Polarization Interference CancellATION (XPIC) One approach used to effectively double capacity within existing spectrum allocations is to transmit on both the vertical and horizon polarization of the RF channel (as shown in Figure 5).
+One approach used to effectively double capacity within existing spectrum allocations is to transmit on both the vertical and horizon polarization of the RF channel (as shown in Figure 5).

 XPIC technology filters the transmission interference allowing both signals to operate in the same space.
 This technique does require additional hardware but this capital expenditure is typically minimal in comparison to the long term operations savings generated.
-XPIC is a less attractive option in countries where wireless operators must pay for the equivalent of an additional channel with a cross-polarized system.
+XPIC is a less attractive option in countries, where wireless operators must pay for the equivalent of an additional channel to operate a cross-polarized system.